crossy-l/VanillaPings/README.md

 #vanillapings.properties
 #Mon Jun 19 20:34:38 CEST 2023
-lang=en_us             # Specify the language used for ping chat messages ping-max-range=500.0   # Specify the max range a player can ping (Note: horizontal range is still limited to 256 due to that also being the max render distance)
+lang=en_us             # Specify the language used for ping chat messages ping-cooldown=5        # Specify the server side cooldown for pings sent by players in game ticks.
+Players ping speed using the hotkey is limited to 5 ticks per ping so that's also the default.
+(Note: "/ping" can be used to ping faster if the cooldown is set lower) ping-max-range=500.0   # Specify the max range a player can ping (Note: horizontal range is still limited to 256 due to that also being the max render distance)
 ```
 *You may delete the file to regenerate the default configuration upon a restart.
 A reload only reconstructs current values into the file (I will propably change this later).*